-Let’s not waste any time: Can Christians play video games as part of reasonable Christian liberty?
-Yes, but it depends on the Christian and the video game.
+Let’s address this head-on: Can Christians play video games as part of reasonable Christian liberty?
+The fast answer is yes, but the practical answer is nuanced.
+It depends entirely on the individual Christian and the specific game in question.

-The most sensible way to assist you, is to point you to Scripture and encourage the use of good discernment.
-To point you in the right direction, we’ve put together a three-part guide – a series of considerations – to help you trace your way to an answer.
+Rather than giving rigid answers to these sorts of questions — which vary by person and circumstance — we want to point you to Scripture and encourage the use of good discernment.
+Below is a guide to help you trace your way to an answer.

-A great place to start when weighing if something is acceptable for Christian consumption, is to start with these two questions:
+A great place to start when weighing if something is acceptable for Christian consumption is to ask two questions:

 - Has God, through the Bible, identified this practice as good and acceptable?

-- Has God, through the Bible, prohibited this practice?
+- Has God, through the Bible, explicitly prohibited this practice?

-- If no – then we exercise good discernment based on the the principles we adopt from studying the Bible
+- If no: Then we exercise good discernment based on biblical principles.

 Still with us?
-If so, that means you’ve determined that the thing you want to do has not been prohibited, and is at least potentially allowed.
+If so, that means you’ve determined that it’s something that hasn’t been prohibited, and is at least potentially allowed.

-Consider these areas, and if video gaming is adversely affecting any of them:
+Consider these areas of the Christian life, and if video gaming is adversely affecting any of them:

 - Spiritual growth: